NateDominguez-21/Nathaniel-Dominguez/README.md

 ### Hello!
 I'm Nathaniel Dominguez

 I'm a certified AWS IT professional with 3+ years of hands-on experience in system support, backend broadcast operations, and cloud services.
-My area of expertise is deploying and managing Linux-based infrastructure, working with AWS tools like EC2, S3, and IAM, and debugging under live production pressure.
+I work best in deploying and managing Linux-based infrastructure, working with AWS tools like EC2, S3, and IAM, and debugging under live production pressure.
 In the process of changing career to Cloud/DevOps.

 ### Tech Stack